 Why do I need event insurance?

 For starters, most venues will require you to show proof of event insurance to use their space.
-Beyond that basic requirement, large groups, alcohol, and rented spaces are a recipe for a party and a recipe for potential disasters.
+Beyond that basic requirement, large groups, alcohol, and rented spaces put your assets on the line; event insurance can protect you.

 If you chose the menu and a guest has a serious allergy to fish, you could be on the hook (pun intended) if they end up in the hospital.
 If someone busts a move which in turn busts a window, you can expect the venue to pursue some money from you for the repair.

-Say a guest is “overserved” and winds up injuring themselves or others once they’ve left the party.
-You could be hit with a mountain of problems way worse than any hangover.
+Say a wedding guest is “overserved” and winds up injuring themselves or others once they’ve left the party.
+As the host, you could be hit with a mountain of problems way worse than any hangover.
 Wedding Insurance will provide your legal defense.

-Events mean risk, and risk means you need insurance.
+Events mean risk, and risk means you need special event liability insurance.

 Every event is different, but you can expect to pay between $115 to $340 for a one-day event insurance policy, depending on the size (from 15 to 1,000 people).
-The cost of an event insurance policy with Thimble is based on just a few things: the kind of event, how many people will be there, where it’s being held, how long you need coverage, and whether or not you are selling alcohol, and boom!
+The cost of an affordable event insurance policy with Thimble is based on just a few things: the kind of event, how many people will be there, where it’s being held, how long you need coverage, whether or not you are selling alcohol, and boom!
 You can get a special event insurance quote online or on the app.
 Buy your policy in 60 seconds for events lasting up to 5 days.

 Do I need event insurance if I’m a vendor at an event, such as a caterer, DJ, or performer?